neontribe/cottage-booking/README.md

 # this will release and add a release to the releases
 # The release should include a zip of build production files
-# The release uses the same syntax as [bumpup](https://github.com/darsain/grunt-bumpup)
 # TODO: add changelog
 grunt release            # Default patch release grunt release:minor      # Minor release